-See Related: Best Things to do in Landshut, Germany
+See Related: Things to Do in Landshut, Germany

 Driving on the Autobahn

-If you are thinking that the autobahn is a paradise for people with a lead foot you may still end up with a speeding ticket.
-Although there are some stretches of the autobahn that have no speed limit (effectively 155mph as that is the speed German cars are limited to) there is a recommended speed limit of 120 kilometers per hour (around 75mph) that most drivers adhere to.
+If you think the autobahn is a paradise for people with a lead foot, you may still get a speeding ticket.
+Although some stretches of the autobahn have no speed limit (effectively 155 mph as that is the speed German cars are limited to), there is a recommended speed limit of 120 kilometers per hour (around 75mph) that most drivers adhere to.